eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

     7. **Persist or dissolve:** maintain entropic-persistence until constraints fail.

-- **Boundary tests:** simulate how “expansion” emerges in low-demand regions when investment cannot localize—space stretches as least-demand restructuring.
+- **Boundary tests:** simulate how “expansion” emerges in low-demand regions when investment cannot localize---space stretches as least-demand restructuring.

 ## What to ask, precisely